 Gungnir does not currently have any producing mineral properties and our current operations on our various properties are exploratory searches for mineable mineral deposits.
-During the year ended December 31, 2015, Gungnir has implemented a new corporate structure enabling it to focus its exploration activities in prospecting the Nordanas and Knaften properties in Sweden targeting a large intrusion related gold deposit.
+During the period ended March 31, 2018 and since May of 2014, Gungnir has implemented a new corporate structure enabling it to focus its exploration activities in prospecting the Knaften property in Sweden targeting a large intrusion related gold deposit.
 The Company is also evaluating opportunities for its Blu Starr flake graphite property in British Columbia.